tienhuynh-tn/grid-system/README.md

 - `@media (min-width: 1113px)`- For PCs with low resolution from 1113px and up

 ### Note
+- Adding `box-sizing: border-box;` in your css file.
+If this property is missing, your columns may not be on the same horizontal row.
 ```
 * {
   box-sizing: border-box;